Zorro Ranch: Geography

-North of the Zorro Ranch is the Cerro Pelon Ranch, where various movies have been filmed.
-The Cerro Pelon Ranch has been owned by fashion designer Tom Ford since 2001.
-The ranch is surrounded by land owned by the family of former New Mexico Governor Bruce King and the state of New Mexico.
-Members of the King family also appear in Epstein's “Little Black Book” of contacts, and Epstein donated money to the son of Bruce King, former Attorney General of New Mexico, Gary King.
+North of the Zorro Ranch is the Cerro Pelon Ranch, where various films have been shot.
+The Cerro Pelon Ranch has been owned by the fashion designer Tom Ford since 2001.
+The ranch is surrounded by land owned by the family of the former New Mexico governor Bruce King and the government of New Mexico.
+Members of the King family also appear in Epstein's “Little Black Book” of contacts, and Epstein donated money to the son of Bruce King, former Attorney General of New Mexico Gary King.